metauni/metauni.github.io/posts/instructions/instructions.md

 Spatial voice is still in beta, and there are known issues:

-* You may accidentally mute other players by clicking on their microphone icon.
+* ([GitHub issue](https://github.com/metauni/orb/issues/20)) You may accidentally mute other players by clicking on their microphone icon.
 If you notice this, check the Roblox menu.

-* If you suddenly stop hearing another player, or they stop hearing you, we recommend that you (a) try unplugging your headphones and plugging them in again, and waiting a few moments to see if this resolves the problem, and if not then (b) try leaving and rejoining the experience.
+* ([GitHub issue](https://github.com/metauni/orb/issues/10)) If you suddenly stop hearing another player, or they stop hearing you, we recommend that you (a) try unplugging your headphones and plugging them in again, and waiting a few moments to see if this resolves the problem, and if not then (b) try leaving and rejoining the experience.

+If you have either of these problems please consider adding the details as a comment to the linked GitHub issues.

 ### Privacy and age-verification